 Symptoms Of Inattention:

 It’s not always that a child with a hyperactive disorder doesn’t want to pay attention.
-Children who suffer from inattention will often tune out or skip steps when they are not thrilled about a topic or task.
+Children that suffer from inattention will tune out or skip steps when they are not thrilled about a topic or task.
 Usually, children with hyperactive disorders show six or more signs listed below for six months or more.
 The symptoms of inattention include:

 - Trouble with organizing tasks and activities

 - Not listening when spoken to

 - Not following through on instructions and failure to finish tasks